euphorie/osha.oiradoc/docs/manuals/editor2.rst

 In both cases, EU-OSHA needs to create the account first, if it is not already present because it is used for other OSHA sites such as the OiRA community site or the OSHWiki.
 Once your account has been created you will receive an email, at the provided address, containing the login information.
 Please note: Both your user name and password are case sensitive!

-Country managers can create sectors by clicking the tab “User management” and then *Add new sector*
+Country managers can create sectors by clicking the tab “User management” and then *Add new sector*.

+When creating a new sector, be aware that the name of the sector will show up in the URL of the final published tool.
+Once this URL is created, the tool published and the first users have registered, it’s complicated to change to a new URL.
+Therefore carefully consider the name you give to that sector and make sure the naming follows the same rules for each sector in your country.

 .. figure:: images/editor/editor_add_sector.png
     :align: center